Timeline of The Slave Trade and Abolition

 1790: Wilberforce's first Abolition Bill is rejected by Parliament.

-1791: A slave uprising in St Domingue triggers the Haitian Revolution, led by Toussaint L'Ouverture.
+1791: Rebellion by enslaved people in St Domingue triggers the Haitian Revolution, led by Toussaint L'Ouverture.

 1795: Second Maroon War in Jamaica; Fedon's Rebellion in Grenada.